 - How long has it been the breach?
 Generally, the more time spent, the more harm is likely to occur

-- Whether it was a result of lack of security, organisational negligence, or a cyber-attack, and whether the personal data is involved or not.
+- Whether it was a result of lack of security, organisational negligence, or a cyber-attack, and whether there is involvement or not.

-- Whether it was a result of negligence or someone deliberately breach into the data records
+- No matter it was a result of negligence or someone deliberately breach into the data records

 - Whether or not the data controller has taken any action to minimise the damage to the victims.
-If the data controller is careless despite knowing that a data breach has occurred, they are more likely to be penalised.
+If the data controller stays careless despite knowing that a data breach occurred already, they are more likely to penalise.